 VP of programs and professional advancement

-Courtney Hale is an Environmental Technician II with the Fairfax County Health Department.
+Courtney Hale is an Environmental Health Specialist I with the Fairfax County Health Department.
 She’s been with the Health Department since 2018 primarily focusing on the Water Recreation Facilities Program.
 Courtney spent much of her summers working as an area supervisor for a pool company in the area.
 She has used her industry experience to help bridge the gap between industry and regulators to create a safer swimming pool environment here in Fairfax County.
 Courtney is also tasked with aiding in the Health and Safety Menace program which involves interacting with county residents and helping them find solutions for environmental concerns such as pest issues, mold, and trash/garbage.
 Courtney holds of a Bachelor of Science in Health Sciences with a concentration in Public Health Education from James Madison University in Harrisonburg, VA.
 Courtney is a Certified Health Education Specialist (CHES) through NCHEC.
 She is a new member to National Capital Environmental Health Association and excited to serve as Treasurer.

 Washington DC Representative